narang99/narang99.github.io/_posts/2025-03-22-monorepo-bazel-jenkins.md

 private: true
 ---

-## This is a draft blog

-***This section needs a rewrite**
-CI journey from when the pipeline starts
-- Find an executor
-- Clone
-- Bazel: load and analysis phase
-- Bazel: build/run/test
+Adopting a monorepo directly corresponds to huge investments in the CI infrastructure for an organization.
+This is simply because there is no open-source solution which works with monorepos out-of-the-box.
+Conventionally, every repository has a single pipeline associated with it.
+This is extremely inflexible for monorepos.

-I'm documenting my work of developing a *fast* CI framework in Jenkins, which worked closely with Bazel.
+I'm documenting my work on developing a CI framework in Jenkins which allowed us to have a pipeline for each package (a directory containing a `BUILD` file) in the monorepo.
+The framework would detect changes in your PR/Commits and minimally trigger the pipelines associated with the affected packages.
-- A CI which selectively dispatches pipelines for the minimal packages affected by a change
-- Time to run the first piece of useful code < 2 minutes (Performance is a major requirement)
+The other major aspect I talk about is performance, and the efforts of bringing down the time to run the first piece of useful code to < 2 minutes for a 40 GB monorepo at [qure.ai](https://www.qure.ai).
-- Strong caching capabilities

-The concepts should be easily transferrable to other CI providers

 ---